-may request copies of records and reports used to track the monitoring program and the Energy Division PM or CM will send copies of publicly available records and reports to members of the public as requested.
-The Energy Division CM or other members of the E & E team will compile all required documentation submitted by SoCalGas or SCE into the project's Administrative Record during construction and will confirm that the record is complete after completion of all activities required by the adopted APMs and mitigation measures.
+All required documentation from SoCalGas and SCE, including plans, permits, reports, and staff qualifications as required by APMs and mitigation measures, will be maintained by SoCalGas and SCE on an internal website or database.
+Through the Energy Division's public website for the project, members of the public may request copies of records and reports used to track the monitoring program and the Energy Division PM or CM will send copies of publicly available records and reports to members of the public as requested.
+The Energy Division CM, DCM, and other members of the E & E team will compile all required documentation submitted by SoCalGas or SCE into the project's Administrative Record during construction and will confirm that the record is complete after completion of all activities required by the adopted APMs and mitigation measures.
 The Energy Division CM will also use this documentation to create a final environmental compliance report or presentation for the Energy Division PM that will discuss APM and mitigation measure implementation and success, with the goal of identifying lessons learned that can be applied to future projects.